tan-paul/message_queuing_system/README.md

 >To run Consumer use **go run ./consumer/main.go ./consumer/consumer.go** and to terminate use **control + c**

+>To run any test case for a package please enter into the package and use **go test -v** else you can do it from the origin of the code as well like below.
+You can also check for coverage and benchmark test.
+  1. go test ./consumer/. -v
+  2. go test ./model/. -v

 **Note:-**
 1. Here Image_store used to store array of product_images comes from Api and compressed_product_images path.